EuroProofNet/europroofnet.github.io/_pages/WG2/Geometry24/meeting.md

 **Date:** 28-30 May 2024

-Remark: the official dates of the meeting taken into account for reimbursements are from January 28 to 30 pf May (3 days).
+Remark: the official dates of the meeting taken into account for reimbursements are from 28 to 30 of May (3 days).
 However, since most people will arrive on the 27th and leave on the 31st, the program includes two optional work sessions on those days (afternoon and morning).

 **Venue:** [Hôtel Restaurant Campanile Nice Aéroport, Nice, France](https://nice-aeroport.campanile.com/fr-fr/) 459-461 Promenade Des Anglais L'arénas 06200 Nice, France